flipkart-incubator/Service-Worker-Tools/README.md

 # fk-retail-service-worker
-Creating a common service worket utility which can be used across retail application.
+Creating a common service worker utility which can be used across retail application.